April 8, 2025

 two women looking at a phone

 Phone deals are a dime a dozen.
 Truly.
 All carriers want new customers, and one of the easier ways they can get some is by offering a new phone for less, or in some cases, even for free.
 But looking up phone deals can feel like walking into a mall on Black Friday – total and utter chaos.
 Flashy signs and exclamation marks everywhere.
 Which is why we put together a handy list of the best cell phone deals you can find right now, scouring all over the internet to do the work for you.
-We'll update this list regularly, so you can be sure to always be in-the-know for the latest and hottest deals around.
+We'll update this list regularly, so you can be sure to always be in-the-know for the greatest phone deals right now.

 TextNow Tip: To find out just how much you can be saving by either buying a phone outright or financing it, you can run an easy comparison using an online phone bill calculator.